AdobeDocs/experience-manager-core-components.en/help/using/teaser.md

 ![](assets/screen_shot_2018-07-03at104125.png)

 * **Image asset**

-    * Drop an asset from the [asset browser](/content/help/en/experience-manager/6-4/sites/authoring/using/author-environment-tools#main-pars_title) or tap the **browse** option to upload from a local file system.
+  * Drop an asset from the [asset browser](https://helpx.adobe.com/experience-manager/6-4/sites/authoring/using/author-environment-tools.html#main-pars_title) or tap the **browse** option to upload from a local file system.
   * Tap or click **Clear** to de-select the currently selected image.
-    * Tap or click **Edit** to [mange the renditions of the asset](/content/help/en/experience-manager/6-4/assets/using/managing-assets-touch-ui#main-pars_title_19) in the asset editor.
+  * Tap or click **Edit** to [mange the renditions of the asset](https://helpx.adobe.com/experience-manager/6-4/assets/using/managing-assets-touch-ui.html#main-pars_title_19) in the asset editor.

 ### Text {#text}

 ![](assets/screen_shot_2018-07-03at104138.png)

+* **Title**
-* **Title **- Defines a title to display as the headline for the teaser.
+  Defines a title to display as the headline for the teaser.
-* **Get title from linked page** - When checked, the title will be populated with the linked page's title.
+* **Get title from linked page**
+  When checked, the title will be populated with the linked page's title.
+* **Description**
-* **Description** - Defines a description to display as the subheadind of the teaser.
+  Defines a description to display as the subheadind of the teaser.
-* **Get description from linked page** - When checked, the description will be populated with the linked page's description.
+* **Get description from linked page**
+  When checked, the description will be populated with the linked page's description.

 ### Links & Actions {#links-actions}

 ![](assets/screen_shot_2018-07-03at104146.png)

+* **Link**
-* **Link **- Link applied to the teaser.
+  Link applied to the teaser.
 Use the path browser to select the link target.
-* **Enable Call-To-Actions** - When checked, enables definition of Call-To-Actions.
+* **Enable Call-To-Actions**
+  When checked, enables definition of Call-To-Actions.
 The first Call-To-Action link in the list is used as the link for other teaser elements.

 ## Edit Dialog {#edit-dialog}